Is Lawn Bowling Bocce?

 JOIN US AT THE LAWN

 Please feel free to join us on any Tuesday night at 6 p.m. for a free lesson.
-We bowl at 6 p.m. on Tuesdays and Thursdays, and at 10 a.m. on Saturday morning.
-If you want a free lesson at any time or have any other questions, please stop by the Lawn and/or email us under Contact Us on this website.
+Members typically bowl at 5 p.m. on Tuesdays, at 5 p.m. on Thursdays, and at 10 a.m. on Saturday morning.
+If you want a free lesson at any time or have any other questions, please stop by the Lawn and/or email us under “Our Club” on this website.

 Register/Donate Online!